Danske Bank pays $2bn to settle Estonian money-laundering scandal

 In 2018 Danske ousted its chief executive and chair after revealing that much of the €200bn of cash that flowed through its Estonian branch from 2007 and 2015 was suspicious.

 Danske withdrew from Estonia when the scandal broke in 2018, selling its operations to local player LHV Pank.
 Danske Bank has also withdrawn from Russia and Latvia.
-It maintains a branch in Lithuania, which will serve any loans that are left following the sale to LHV Pank.

 Danske booked a charge of DKK14bn ($1.9bn) in October, on top of an initial provision of DKK1.5bn from 2018, to resolve all money-laundering probes.